Pediatric Congenital Diaphragmatic Hernia Medication

 Class Summary

-Nitric oxide is an important mediator of vascular tone that was recently approved as a therapeutic modality for infants with PPHN.
+Nitric oxide is an important mediator of vascular tone that was approved as a therapeutic modality for infants with PPHN.
 It is delivered as an inhaled gas.
-At least 2 multicenter studies did not show that inhaled nitric oxide decreases mortality or the need for extracorporeal support in infants with CDH; however, it may be useful in stabilizing an infant while evaluating or transferring for ECMO.
+At least two multicenter studies did not show that inhaled nitric oxide decreases mortality or the need for extracorporeal support in infants with CDH; however, it may be useful in stabilizing an infant while evaluating or transferring for ECMO.

 Nitric oxide (INOmax)